wavybangsy/CSINTSY-MCO2-Medical-ChatBot/README.md

 # CSINTSY - MCO2
 <b>Medical Chatbot</b>

-This project aims to diagnose disease using logical statements, given symptoms identified by users.
+This project aims to diagnose diseases using logical statements, given symptoms identified by users.

 ---